wenxinxu/resnet-in-tensorflow/README.md

 After you set up all the scalar summaries, type `summary_op = tf.merge_all_summaries()`.
 This command merge all the summarizing operations into a single operation, which means that running summary_op is equivalent to running all the scalar summaries together. -->

 ### Test
 The test() function in the class Train() help you predict.
-It returns the top-1 error and total loss.
+It returns the softmax probability with shape [num_test_images, num_labels].
 You need to prepare and pre-process your test data and pass it to the function.
 You may either use your own checkpoints or the pre-trained ResNet-110 checkpoint I uploaded.
 You may wrote the following lines at the end of cifar10_train.py file
 ```
 train = Train()
 test_image_array = ... # Better to be whitened in advance.
 Shape = [-1, img_height, img_width, img_depth]
-test_label_array = ... # Shape = [-1].
-Needs to have the same length with test_image_array
-top1_error, loss = train.test(test_image_array, test_label_array)
+top1_error, loss = train.test(test_image_array)
 ```
 Run the following commands in the command line:
 ```